zeekay/Semantic-UI-Stylus/README.md

 # Semantic UI

-Semantic is a highly-themable UI framework with intuitive naming conventions built around common usage.
+Semantic is a highly-themable UI framework with simple naming conventions based on natural languages.

 Key Features
 * 50+ UI elements